davesherratt/activities/README.md

 # Activities

-TODO: Write a gem description
+Ability to track actions performed by a user

 ## Installation